|

 The wandering rider arrived on a motorcycle,

-Across the street, a signpost caught his eye
+Across from the Grace, a sign caught his eye,

 Copyright © 2003 by Joyce Wilson